University publishing house faces cyber attack

 The group reportedly deploys strategies of double extortion.
 Cybercriminals using this method steal and encrypt victims’ data, before threatening to publicly disclose the information if a ransom is not paid.

-The attack is the latest in a series of cyber attacks to impact Cambridge this year, with the Medical School, University Library and University servers all being subject to separate attacks in recent months.
+The attack is the latest in a series of cyber attacks to impact Cambridge this year, with the Medical School and University servers being subject to attacks.
+The University Library’s electronic legal deposit servers were also affected by an attack on the British Library, which provides the service.
 It is unknown whether this latest action is related to any of these previous events.

 A spokesperson for Cambridge University Press & Assessment said: “We recently experienced a cybersecurity incident, affecting a part of our publishing operation.
 As soon as we became aware of the incident, we took some of our systems offline as a precautionary measure and engaged external IT and forensic experts to respond to and investigate the matter. ”